 Tony is a Certified Public Accountant who brings varied experience and valuable skills to his roles as office manager, accountant, and legal assistant at Edgel Law Group.
 His career began in the not-for-profit world, where he identified his love for helping people.
 Subsequent jobs included owning a successful gift basket business, trading in the futures markets, and working as a securities broker, all of which he enjoyed greatly.

-In 2002, Tony received a B.S. in accounting, with honors, from Denver State University.
+In 2002, Tony received a B.S. in accounting, with honors, from Metropolitan State University of Denver.
 He began a new career in corporate accounting, starting out as an auditor and working his way up to become controller of two global companies.
 When he left the corporate world, he started a small CPA practice of his own.
 Having discovered a preference for small business over large corporations—but still enjoying the challenges of hard work—Tony joined Edgel Law Group while still maintaining his CPA practice.

 Tony helps keep the business running efficiently, making sure the smallest of details is handled with the utmost care.
 In a single day, he may answer the phone, draft legal documents, order supplies, pay the bills, and prepare quarterly tax returns!
 He enjoys both the day-to-day interactions with our clients and the administrative details of managing the firm.